Fall 2020 - IS 350W D100

 Zuboff, Shoshana.
 2019.
 The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power.
 New York: Public Affairs.

-Selected articles, book chapters, and other textual sources constitute the bulk of the required reading for the course.
-These readings will be made available in digital form online through our Canvas website or through the SFU library website.
+Selected articles, book chapters, and other textual sources constitute much of the required reading for the course.
+These readings will be made available in digital form online through our Canvas website, through the SFU Library website, or through links to downloadable materials.

 ACADEMIC INTEGRITY: YOUR WORK, YOUR SUCCESS